 Finally, Wallen makes the common mistake of assuming that KDE 4 = Plasma.
 Well, OK, Dolphin got a mention.
 Yes, it’s probably the most user-visible component of a KDE 4 desktop session, but KDE is primarily a software platform, and includes a desktop shell as part of that.
 So that’s generalising from the specific again.

-Well, I found four reasonable arguments in there, plus a few more that were recognisable as arguments even if they could be countered with a simple fact (I can forgive people for not knowing all the pertinent facts ).
+Well, I found four reasonable arguments in there, plus a few more that were recognisable as arguments even if they could be countered with a simple fact (I can forgive people for not knowing all the pertinent facts :-P).
 But most of the rest didn’t form any coherent argument at all.

 I think that’s enough from me.
 I suggest you all go read about logical fallacies now, so you can give fancy names to Wallen’s arguments.